 Do You Have An Award Winning Marketing Stack?

-Enter to win a "Stackie" Award by March 11th.
-Winners to be named at the MarTech Conference in San Francisco March 21–22, 2016.
+Enter a visual representation of your company's marketing platforms to win a "Stackie" Award, to be presented at the MarTech Conference March 21–22, 2016.

 Later this month, at the MarTech Conference, program chair Scott Brinker (@ChiefMartec) will be presenting the second annual “Stackie Awards” in an effort to advance the practice of marketing technology management.